sradics/digital-garden/_notes/Team Genius.md

 Our differences ensure that there will be no bias against anyone.”) — location: [1542](kindle://book?action=open&asin=B00OG8AXKO&location=1542) ^ref-23115

 ---
+•      The integration and learning perspective—the first company framed diversity as a mechanism for helping teams enhance their capacity for adaptive change. (“Your differences in experience will help us to react quickly to a rapidly changing marketplace.”) — location: [1610](kindle://book?action=open&asin=B00OG8AXKO&location=1610) ^ref-45172

+---
+•      The access and legitimacy perspective—the — location: [1613](kindle://book?action=open&asin=B00OG8AXKO&location=1613) ^ref-55514

+---
+(“Your differences in cultural backgrounds will help us understand the global marketplace.”) — location: [1614](kindle://book?action=open&asin=B00OG8AXKO&location=1614) ^ref-29920

+---
+(“Our differences ensure that there will be no bias against anyone.”) — location: [1616](kindle://book?action=open&asin=B00OG8AXKO&location=1616) ^ref-5235

+---
 only the integration and learning perspective provided the necessary rationale and guidance for harnessing significant benefits from diversity. — location: [1543](kindle://book?action=open&asin=B00OG8AXKO&location=1543) ^ref-28388

 ---